obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Use Filename as Default Date.md

 - the setting 'Use filename as Scheduled date for undated tasks' must be enabled, and Obsidian restarted,
 - the task must have no existing scheduled date, due date or start date,
+- the file name must contain a date in the format `YYYY-MM-DD` or `YYYYMMDD` (exception: an additional date format may be added using the [[Use Filename as Default Date#Additional date format|additional date format setting]]),
 - the file must be in one of the configured folders or its sub-folders if that setting is enabled.

 Examples of file names :